Help

 • All placements must be approved by the Institute prior to commencement to ensure the required work-based learning and assessment can be completed.

-• Students are encouraged and supported to seek placement opportunities in other suitable financial counselling services in their location
+• Students are encouraged and supported to seek placement opportunities in suitable financial counselling services in their location.

-• Students seeking placement within RASA financial counselling services musst meet the mandatory requirements for working with children checks, National police clearance, and COVID-19 vaccinations.
-A placement within RASA financial counselling service is not guaranteed.
+• Students seeking placement within RASA financial counselling services must meet the mandatory requirements for working with children checks, national police clearance, and three COVID-19 vaccinations.
+A placement within RASA financial counselling services is not guaranteed.

 Recognition of Prior Learning (RPL)